You want to improve the quality of your life continuously.

 Let’s say you have a fender bender and have to wait for the cops to arrive.
-Assume it’s your fault, what can you change in your behavior to stay out of similar situations in the future.
+Assume it’s your fault, what can you change in your behavior to stay out of similar situations.

 Always look at your actions first.
 If you caused the problem, then you can fix it.
 You can apologize and promise to be more careful next time.
 If the event was out of your control, then learn to moderate your feelings and how to avoid similar situations in the future.

-Don’t belittle yourself.
-Talking to yourself in negative way will lower our performance and general well-being.
+Talking to yourself negatively will lower our performance and general well-being.

 You notice when someone is mean to you or people close to you.
 This may be a boss or a co-worker or a random person on the street.
-Putting down others is mostly not accepted as good behavior.
+Putting down others is not acceptable.
 But many people do it to themselves all the time.